simogeo/Filemanager/ReadMe.md

 **(3)** Find the default configuration file for the connector you chose in Step 2 above, and follow the same procedure to configure the connector.
 For instance, the default configuration file for the PHP connector is located here:
 		[Path to FileManager]/connectors/php/filemanager.config.php

-**Since many changes have been done recently, only PHP connector is now available**
+**Since many changes have been done recently, only PHP and MVC connectors are now available**.
+You can try the latest version for others connectors, but with no warranty they implement all features and work correctly.

 To use other connectors, please download v0.8 version from https://github.com/simogeo/Filemanager/archive/v0.8.zip (PHP, ASHX, ASP, CFM, lasso, PL and JSP connectors are available)